ARM-software/astc-encoder/Docs/Building.md

 development purposes it is possible to build an intrinsic-free build which uses no explicit SIMD acceleration (the compiler may still auto-vectorize).

-To enable this binary variant add `-DISA_NONE=ON` to the CMake command line when configuring.
+To enable this binary variant add `-DASTCENC_ISA_NONE=ON` to the CMake command line when configuring.
 It is NOT recommended to use this for production; it is significantly slower than the vectorized SIMD builds.

 ### Test builds